cooperative-computing-lab/cctools/python_packaging/README.md

 - The program directly runs the task string that is passed in, which means the user could send a task that is harmful to the worker machine
 - Perhaps WorkQueue already uses protection checking for the task strings, in which case it is not necessary

-### HOW TO TEST FUNCTIONALITY
+# HOW TO TEST FUNCTIONALITY

-Example script to run: `hi.py`
+Desired Python script to run: `hi.py`

 1. `./python_package_analyze hi.py output.json`
 - Generates the appropriate JSON file in the current working directory
 2. `./python_package_create output.json venv`
-- Will create a Conda environment in the Conda "envs" folder, and will create a packed tarball of the environment named `venv.tar.gz` in the current working directory
+- Will create a Conda environment in the Conda `envs` folder, and will create a packed tarball of the environment named `venv.tar.gz` in the current working directory
-- To more easily debug, remove the redirected output to /dev/null in the subprocess call to see all output of the environment creation and module installation
+- To more easily debug, remove the redirected output to `/dev/null` in the subprocess call to see all output of the environment creation and module installation
-3. `./python_package_run venv "python3 hi.py"
+3. `./python_package_run venv "python3 hi.py"`
 - Runs the `python3 hi.py` task command within the activated `venv` Conda environment